gnailuy/gnailuy.com/_posts/2011-07-15-how-to-change-mac-address-in-linux.markdown

 In debian/ubuntu, the network interface configuration is in the file `/etc/network/interface`.
 And the syntax is also different from those in a Redhat-like system.
-But it is still very easy to change the MAC address:
+But it is still easy to change the MAC address:

 ``` bash
 vi /etc/network/interface